 The terrace, pool, and views are the standout features of this 5-star hotel.
 That is, apart from the private beach!

-Each room has a private terrace or balcony with sea views or a garden.
-Meals are eaten on the sea-view terrace and guests can have drinks in the garden.
+The rooms each have a private terrace or balcony with sea views or their own garden.
+Meals are taken on the sea-view terrace and guests can have drinks in the garden.

 B and B Maiurè

-This guest house is located in an old palace across from the sea, with Maori Harbour 800 meters away.
+This guest house is a converted old palace across from the sea, with Maori Harbour 800 meters away.
 The elegant rooms incorporate the art of the region and the B&B was completely renovated in 2016.

 There is an outdoor terrace where breakfast is served.